Be having fewer seizures

 Be at lower risk of an epilepsy related injury or death

 Have an increased quality of life

-I had violent seizures every single night, and it’s like having run a marathon after you’ve woken up from that.
-I couldn’t get up for school in the mornings and when I did make it into the classroom, I couldn’t take anything in.
-I couldn’t learn like I used to.
-I couldn’t socialise like everyone else.
+I experienced violent seizures every night and felt exhausted, upon waking - like I’d just run a marathon.
+I struggled to get up for school each morning and when I did make it into the classroom, I struggled to concentrate.
+I had difficulty learning.
+I had difficulty socialising.
 Seizures took over my life.

-I thought I would have to live like this forever – that I wouldn’t be able to study or go to Uni or have a normal life until I met Professor Graeme Jackson at The Austin and he found a tiny part of my brain that was causing seizures, he said surgery was an option.
-To have surgery was a hard decision for me to make as an 18-year-old, but it was the best decision I could have made as it changed my life.
+I thought I would have to live like this forever.
+That I wouldn’t be able to go to university or have a normal life, until I met Professor Graeme Jackson at The Austin.
+He found the tiny part of my brain causing my seizures.
+He told me surgery was an option.
+The decision to have surgery was difficult as an 18-year-old, but it was the best decision.
+It changed my life.

-My experience living with epilepsy has led me to become involved in the Australian Epilepsy Project as a Lived Experience Ambassador, contributing important insights from a patient’s perspective into the design and development of this pilot project.
+My experience living with epilepsy has led me to become involved with the Australian Epilepsy Project (AEP) as a Lived Experience Ambassador, contributing important insights from a patient’s perspective into the design and development of the pilot study.
 It doesn't seem right that I’m just one of the lucky ones, everyone should have access to this type of treatment.

 It’s now been seven years and I have been seizure free the whole time.
 I feel less stressed about having any more seizures now as I know the drugs are controlling my epilepsy.
 Sometimes when I’m stressed, a get a black dot in my left eye, I feel this is a warning, so I take time out to rest and look after myself.